ShinobuAmasaki/forgex/ford/README_en.md

 - `\d`, digit character (`[0-9]`)
 - `\D`, non-digit character (`[^0-9]`)

+### Experimental Features

+#### Non-UTF-8 Input

+**Note: It is the user's responsibility to ensure that input text and the regular expression patterns passed to the API are composed of UTF-8 encoding.**

+Version 4.2 adds handling when non-UTF-8 characters are given as input strings.
+When the processor encounters a non-UTF-8 character, it replaces it byte by byte with U+FFFF and attempts to continue matching.
+Since this library is primarily focused on UTF-8 string processing, this feature should be considered experimental and preliminary.
+That is it is intended for simple purposes, such as searching for a pattern that matches ASCII and its class in a text file created with a character encoding that includes ASCII.

 ## Documentation
 The documentation is available in English and Japanese at [https://shinobuamasaki.github.io/forgex](https://shinobuamasaki.github.io/forgex).